 What better way to show your fondness for someone than to say it?
 Or, in this case, get a quote of your affections inked onto your body.
 The “I Love You to the Moon and Back” tattoo option is a beautiful way to indicate just how deeply you care about someone.
 It can be interpreted as your love is infinite, despite being able to measure the distance to the moon.
 The words in this piece say it all, but you can also get creative with the images, adding stars or even a little rocket ship.

 10. Simple Moon Tattoo

 The beauty of simple moon tattoos is that the design works well when it’s kept basic.
-We know you do not need a large, overly detailed piece to get inked with something meaningful to you, which is why minimalistic pieces have become such a popular option for body art.
+We know you do not need a large, overly detailed piece to get inked with something meaningful to you, which is why minimalistic tattoo designs have become such a popular option for body art.
 This style focuses on the essential elements of the design and is often completed in black ink, without shading or detail.
 Not only is this an inexpensive way to get inked, but it also means you will endure minimal discomfort during your tattoo session.